sbakiu/immoscout-bot/README.md

 ### Customize ImmobilienScout search link

-The variable `IMMO_SEARCH_URL` is an ImmobilienScout24 URL.
+The variable `IMMO_SEARCH_URL` is one ImmobilienScout24 URL or a list of them split by `;`.

-The scrapping process monitors this URL.
-For the application to work properly, you should make sure the URL has the following properties:
+The scrapping process monitors these URLs.
+For the application to work properly, you should make sure the URLs have the following properties:
 - Apartments are in list view (not map view)
 - Sorted by date the newest first.
 This is important as the application only checks the first page of the results.

-After getting the URL from the browser, run in the terminal:
+After getting the URLs from the browser, run in the terminal:
 ```
-export IMMO_SEARCH_URL=<YOUR_IMMO_URL>
+export IMMO_SEARCH_URL=<YOUR_IMMO_URL_1>;<YOUR_IMMO_URL_2>
 heroku config:set -a $APP_NAME IMMO_SEARCH_URL=<IMMOSEARCH_URL>
 ```